 - I. The use and maintenance of Town facilities should include an annual review by a standing committee to ensure the safety, viability and usability of these spaces. - II.
 Energy consumption and conservation is of growing concern.
 Use of Town facilities should be governed by an informed evaluation of current or planned energy consumption and effective conservation methods appropriate for the circumstances. - III.
-Reflect the Grove's character in any changes to Town facilities.
-Implementation of the recommendations of this document should always weigh the aesthetics of each facility as an important part of such actions. - 4.1 McCathran Hall -- McCathran Hall, renovated in 1997 with an addition, is composed of the main hall, the lower hall, the Council room and Archives room.
-As the oldest public structure in Town, the one with unique historical values, and the one closest to the heart of the community, McCathran Hall will be treasured into the foreseeable future.
+Reflect the Grove's historic character in any changes to Town facilities.

+Implementation of the recommendations of this document should always weigh the aesthetics take into consideration the historic integrity of each facility as an important part of such actions.